harshkr-cs/Hostel-Service/README.md

+Hostel service
-//How to run the code
+How to run the code
-// cd init
+cd init
-//node index.js
+node index.js
-//cd..
+cd..
-// node app.js
+ node app.js
-//search localhost:8050 in webbrowser
+search localhost:8050 in webbrowser